 One of the most important things to all homeowners in all walks of life is home security.
 Your home is the place where you will make memories, learn, and grow with your family.
 However, everything comes with risk, and being a homeowner is no exception.
 It’s an unfortunate reality that all homeowners need to consider their home security.
 Whether you’re working to save your home from natural disasters, theft, or unwanted animals, it’s important to consider the risks when you buy.

-Protecting your home and family can be expensive.
-However, there are ways to minimize the cost of home security and save money for the fun things like interior design.
+It’s true that protecting your home and family can get expensive.
+However, there are ways to minimize the cost of home security and save money for fun things like interior design.
 Here are some tips to effectively take care of your home security on a tighter budget.

 Do you have a green thumb?
 If so, this tip is perfect for you!
 While it might seem small, an effective way to promote home security is keeping your yard clean and clear.
 If your garden and yard are overgrown with weeds, debris, or old plants, it’s often more attractive for burglars who want an easy target.

 Unkempt yards are appealing for would-be thieves for two reasons.
 First, it appears unkempt, which implies that it may not be looked after, thus making it an easy target.
 Second, excess bushes and debris offer great hiding places for burglars.
 Having a clean, bright yard offers your home a better aesthetic and a safer environment.